ArianAzg/Graphical-User-Interface-for-Automatic-Separation-of-Human-Voice-and-Doppler-Ultrasound/README.md

 In this step, the separated human voice and Doppler ultrasound audio components are displayed to the end-user.
 License and Citation
 ---------
-The codes are licensed under MIT license.
+The codes are licensed under GPL-2.0 license.

 For any utilization of the code content of this repository, the following paper needs to get cited by the user: